redurne/bdata-talentanalytics/README.md

 ```bash
 cd bdata-talentanalytics
 ```
 3. Open Anaconda Navigator.
-You can do that by either from the Windows apps or opening Anaconda Prompt and then running:
+You can do that either from the Windows apps or by opening the Anaconda Prompt and then running:

 ```bash
 anaconda-navigator